 the transfer of information about this universe's physical constants into

 this universe's descendant universes.
 An important conceptual difference between Gardner's ideas and those of the star larvae hypothesis

 is that Gardner presents our universe as inherently lifeless, with the

 interstellar spread of biology causing the universe to "come alive."

 The star larvae hypothesis takes the universe to be an organism/ecosystem,

 alive from the outset.
-Nonetheless, Gardner's books provide a valuable
+Nonetheless, Gardner's writings provide a valuable

 supplement to the star larvae hypothesis and contain many relevant references.

 has been called 'mythic' in the past merely means an instant

 vision of a complex process or a capsulated statement of such